-You must also specify the minimum water depth for waves.
-This is the water depth below which the pure current solution for the bed shear stress will be used instead of the wave-current solution.
+You can also specify the minimum water depth for waves.
+The minimum water depth for waves is only used in connection with calculation of the bed shear stress.
+This is the water depth below which the wave height and period is set to zero.
+Hence, pure current solution for the bed shear stress will be used instead of the wave-current solution.